coleifer/peewee/docs/peewee/database.rst

 .. code-block:: python

     with db.execution_context() as ctx:
-        # A new connection will be opened or pulled from the pool of available
+        # A new connection will be opened or, if using a connection pool,
+        # pulled from the pool of available connections.
+Additionally, a
-        # connections.
-Additionally, a transaction will be started.
+        # transaction will be started.
         user = User.create(username='charlie')

     # When the block ends, the transaction will be committed and the connection
-    # will be returned to the pool.
+    # will be closed (or returned to the pool).

     @db.execution_context(with_transaction=False)
     def do_something(foo, bar):